Hi. I'm Kim.

 The way we enter a place matters.

-Much of my work is also about female authority — not as a slogan, but as something nature never stopped showing us.
+My work is also about female authority — not as a slogan, but as a fact nature never bothers to debate.

 Nature never taught women to be small.